 We have done it for two years now.
 These photos are from the second one held last year on New Year's Eve at my brother's home.
 The first one was a learning experience, but everyone had fun.
 The second one went better, with only a few hangups, most notably me forgetting a tag for one of my nieces - she became me for the evening!
 It ended up being good that I wasn't playing though since I spent my time teaching everyone the games and helping out younger kids on certain rotations, not to mention taking a few photos.

-Now stick with me on this as I try to explain how it works.
-You can adjust the number of games you have depending on how many players you have.
-The younger kids that needed help from a parent also got a tag, a duplicate of one of their parents' tags, so they stayed with them through it all.
+Now, hang in there as I try to explain how this works!
+You can adjust the number of games you play depending on how many players you have.
+The younger kids that needed help from a parent also got a tag, a duplicate of one of their parents' tags, so they stayed with them through all rotations.
 If a single player needed a break, we used some of the younger kids to fill in for them for a while.

 The very first thing I did was make a spreadsheet with the players names, assigning them teams.
 You really need to know who will be at the party ahead of time.
 It's not something you can just show up and do.
 I tried to break up spouses and siblings into separate teams as much as possible.
 I also mixed up everyone so that they played with different people at each rotation.
 Yes, this step took me a while.

 There were four teams: Red, Blue, Yellow and Green.
 This will work with any number of players (in groups of four) and with any number of games (with four people per game).
 We had six games going so that everyone was always playing.
 Each person played each game one time, and we rotated about every 12-15 minutes.
 We played for almost two hours if I remember right.